faeze-bnt/Attack-project/README.md

 # Attack-project

-for the latest version of code, run Run_This. go to to-run directory. from there, run Run_This.py
+for the latest version of code, run Run_This:

+go to to-run directory. from there, run Run_This.py

 There are 2 sub-project here: